salatfreak/pyromaniac/docs/development.md

 [unittest]: https://docs.python.org/3/library/unittest.html

 ## Updating
+Whenever a new release is pulled to the main branch, the *pyromaniac.sh* script should reference the container image with the version number the release will get.

-Whenever a new version of a used python package, *Butane*, or the *CoreOS Installer* is released, it should be bumped up in the *pyproject.toml* or *Containerfile* respectively, the unit tests should be executed and a new patch release of *pyromaniac* should be published.
+Updates to used python package, *Butane*, or the *CoreOS Installer* should be brought in by bumping up their version number in the *pyproject.toml* or *Containerfile* respectively.
+The unit tests should then be executed and a new patch release of *pyromaniac* should be published.

 If an update to the *CoreOS Installer* modifies the command line flags to the `iso customize` subcommand, pyromaniacs argument parsing needs to be updated to